wakatime/wakatime-blog/posts/45-using-a-disk-based-redis-clone-to-reduce-aws-s3-bill.md

 ---

 [Redis][redis] is an in-memory database with very high write and read speed, and a limitation that data sets can’t be larger than available RAM.
-By available RAM I mean 50% of the machine’s total available RAM, unless you disable Redis snapshotting and risk losing your data if the machine reboots.
+It’s like [memcached][memcached] but supports data structures instead of just strings as values.
-That’s because Redis keeps the entire database in RAM and only saves data to disk by [periodically forking][persistence] the Redis process and saving a snapshot of the database to disk.
+Redis is great for caching lookups to AWS S3 from an external server, which can speed up your S3 reads and save you money on [Outgoing Data Transfer costs][s3 pricing].
-When a Linux process forks, you get two copies of the same process running causing the total RAM used by both those processes to double.
+However, having your entire data set limited to the size of available RAM on the machine means you can only cache a small fraction of your possible AWS S3 keys.
-If your data set ever grows larger than 50% of your available RAM, when Redis tries to fork and snapshot [it will fail][snapshot failure] and force your Redis instance into [read-only mode][read only mode].
+Also with Redis, if snapshotting ever fails because you’ve used more RAM than available, your [snapshot will fail][snapshot failure] and force your Redis instance into [read-only mode][read only mode].
 This means your production Redis database might suddenly stop allowing writes until you restart it, yikes!😱

 ### Redis Cluster